zorac/php-di-migration/README.md

 Once your code is all migrated, remove the `useAnnotations(false)` call from the container builder for final testing.
-If you missed any typing changes, this is things will break.
+If you missed any typing changes, this is when things will break.

-Once you're happy with your fully migrated code, you can remove `zorac/php-di-migration` and upgrade to PHP-DI 7, switching back to using `DI\ContainerBuilder`, and you're done!
+Once you're happy with your fully migrated code, you can remove `zorac/php-di-migration` and upgrade to PHP-DI 7, switching back to using `DI\ContainerBuilder`.
+You may also be able to remove `doctrine/annotations` if you're not relying on it for anything else.

+Congratulations!
+Your PHP-DI migration is complete.

 ## Implementation Notes